anderssandstrom/ecmc_avs_fat_sat/README.md

 # ecmc_avs_fat_sat:
-This repo is dedicated to the SAT/FAT commisoning/verification of componentes of the Target Drive Unit (TDU).
+This repo is dedicated to the SAT/FAT commisoning/verification of components of the Target Drive Unit (TDU).
 Components that can be tested:
 * Stepper Motors (X,Y,Z)
 * Resolvers (X,Y,Z)